FangxiangFeng/AI-Meets-Beauty-2020/README.md

 ### Download pretrained ResNet-50 model

-You can grab our pretrained ResNet-50 model from [here](https://drive.google.com/file/d/1BH9yn7daO4V3fPQ142sREQVh3rT2CllE/view?usp=sharing) (~226MB). put the downloaded file `resnet50bt.pth.tar` in the directory "pretrained".
+You can grab our pretrained ResNet-50 model from [here](https://drive.google.com/file/d/1BH9yn7daO4V3fPQ142sREQVh3rT2CllE/view?usp=sharing) (~226MB).
+Put the downloaded file `resnet50bt.pth.tar` in the directory "pretrained".
+This model is trained by [Bit toolkit](https://github.com/google-research/big_transfer).

 ### Download the features of the candidates images

-You can grab the features of the candidates images from [here](https://drive.google.com/file/d/1tyZEryLWJ_fG4e-XJgDaMDYEi1zf35X6/view?usp=sharing) (~2.1GB). put the downloaded file `feat_resnet50bt_mac.pkl` in the directory "feature".
+You can grab the features of the candidates images from [here](https://drive.google.com/file/d/1tyZEryLWJ_fG4e-XJgDaMDYEi1zf35X6/view?usp=sharing) (~2.1GB).
+Put the downloaded file `feat_resnet50bt_mac.pkl` in the directory "feature".

 ### Run the script `predict`